strtfnst/uConsole-Parts/README.md

 ## Remix of uConsole parts:
 - front cover with some optical changes
-- back cover with cutout for official Raspberry passive cooler (currently test printing and waiting for result)
+- back cover with cutout for official Raspberry passive cooler (test printing succesful)
 - a new version of a stand.
 Since the original one would not work with back cover

 ## Hackergadgets RTL-SDR board cover